roadkillwiki/roadkill/CONTRIBUTING.md

 Suggest new features
 ---

-Please do do this via the Google groups forum.
+Please do do this via [UserEcho](http://roadkillwiki.userecho.com/)

 Write some code
 ---